Your first reference for installing, operating and basic troubleshooting issues in WinEdt should be the QuickGuide.

-WinEdt's built-in Help should be your first resource in seeking support.
+WinEdt's built-in Help is also a valuable resource in seeking support.
 The Help manual reflects WinEdt's current functionality and is complemented by the topic-specific help available through the associated wizards and dialogs.
-In particular, WinEdt's Configuration and Execution Modes Wizards (both in the Options Menu) may very well guide you in resolving your problem!
+In particular, WinEdt's Configuration Wizard and Execution Modes Dialog (both in the Options Menu) may very well guide you in resolving your problem!
 Also, consider carefully whether the problem is actually WinEdt-related and not a purely TeX question, in which case it should be posted to the appropriate forum such as the TeX Newsgroup.
 If after consulting the relevant documentation you are still unable to resolve a WinEdt-related issue, consider posting the problem on WinEdt's Mailing List (see below).
 As a last resort you can send a support request to email@example.com; however, you will have to be patient because we have to deal with many such questions every day and sometimes it is impossible to keep up with the flow.

 If you believe that you have stumbled upon a "bug" in WinEdt please describe in detail how to reproduce the problem and include as many details concerning your deviation from the default settings as possible.
 This way the bug can be isolated and fixed without extensive and time-consuming correspondence and days of frustrating experiments while trying to reproduce a problem on our side.
 Users often report as a "bug" an option in the default settings that is not set to their liking; this can be easily customized on user's part and remember: one user's bug another one's feature!

 A good resource for information and assistance is WinEdt's Mailing List.
 You do not have to be a registered user (and, if you are, you certainly should never quote your registration) to participate in the List.
 While the list is not moderated and some users find the traffic overwhelming, it is easy to subscribe and even easier to un-subscribe: